Can self-awareness really help us reach our goals?

 - Keep a journal of what you’ve noticed.

-- Explore why you experienced a good and positive emotions.
+- Explore why you experienced a good and positive emotion.

 - Explore why you experienced a negative and painful emotion.
 Did I mention: Remember to journal what you’ve noticed and explored—no matter how unpleasant the emotional experience.

-- Work your way through the positive and negative emotion.
+- Work your way through positive and negative emotions.

 - Drill down and ask yourself why you do the things you do.